shadcl/shad-blockchain/README.md

 ```

 #### Using your own hashing algorithm and output format
-If you want to use your own hashing algo and output format, here are example definitions.
+If you want to use your own hashing algo and output format, here are sample definitions.
 ```c
 #include <shad_chaining.h>